Chesuncook Lake

 Chesuncook Lake is a reservoir in Piscataquis County, Maine, within the North Maine Woods.
 The lake was formed by the damming of the West Branch Penobscot River by dams built in 1835, 1903, and 1916 respectively.
-It is approximately 22 mi long and 1–4 miles wide, with a surface area of 25183 acre and a maximum depth of 150 ft.
+It is approximately 22 mi long and 1–4 mi wide, with a surface area of 25183 acre and a maximum depth of 150 ft.
 It is the third-largest body of fresh water in Maine.
+The lake is on the Northern Forest Canoe Trail.

+History

 The lake was named "goose place" by combining the call of the Canada goose schunk with auke (the Abenaki word for place) to form Chesuncook.
-Henry David Thoreau visited Chesuncook (village) and lake in 1853 and wrote about its beginnings in his book "The Maine Woods" Chesuncook Part 4; 'Ansell Smith's the oldest and principal clearing about this lake,...'
+Henry David Thoreau visited Chesuncook (village) and lake in 1853 and wrote about its beginnings in his book The Maine Woods Chesuncook Part 4, "Ansell Smith's the oldest and principal clearing about this lake, ..."
 Thoreau observed no geese on the lake during his visit.

 The original lake was enlarged by construction of Ripogenus Dam in 1916 to cover Ripogenus Lake, Caribou Lake, and Moose Pond.
-The enlarged lake became less suitable for Lake trout because of fluctuating reservoir levels for generating hydroelectricity.
+The enlarged lake became less suitable for lake trout because of fluctuating reservoir levels for generating hydroelectricity.

-The lake is on the Northern Forest Canoe Trail.